 If you want good results from your ML models, you need to prepare data the right way.
 Clustering is an easy and fast way to do some pre-training prep, but it’s not always the right choice.
 This post is a great primer if you’re curious about clustering and when to use it.
 Learn more now.

 What can you do if you have urgent questions but the data you have doesn’t hold answers?
 It’s time to find new data, but it’s not as easy as it sounds.
 Data acquisition is a priority for data leaders, but it’s one that can come with landmines and roadblocks.
 This post breaks down how you can avoid them.

 Machines are supposed to be completely objective, but unfortunately for ML, that’s not always the case.
 Indeed, though they might not be emotionally attached to a problem, ML models may develop biases that impact your ability to make predictions.
 It’s key to understand how and why so you can mitigate its effects.
 Read more about it now.

 Choosing the right features to train your ML models is a tough step, and getting it wrong can severely impact your results.
 But it’s not just about picking the best-sounding features.
 You need to make sure the features you choose are optimal for your question and will be stable throughout the ML process.
 Learn more about it here.

-It’s been a great year at the Explorium blog; with so many new posts, we could have easily picked our top 20.
-However, it’s time to turn the page and see what 2021 has in store for us.
+It’s been a great year at the Explorium blog; with so many new posts and top data science blogs, we could have easily picked our top 20.
+However, it’s time to turn the page and see what 2021 has in store for us in terms of our upcoming top data science blogs.
 Tune in next year (in a few days, that is) to see what we have prepared for you.
 We promise you won’t be bored, and you’ll learn some great new things.